sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 5.1 Elastic Net Model
-The Elastic Net Model has been pre tuned with the optimal Lambda and Alpha values having been stored.
+The Elastic Net Model has been tuned to find the optimal Lambda and Alpha values.
 Since our problem was a multi class classification problem, we have used the multinomial family in the elastic net to build our model.

 We obtained an optimal alpha value of 1 and optimal lamda value for 1SE as 0.006040416 as shown in the table below.